vefunder/protocol-research-review/articles/Monerium/monerium.md

 * [A SystemAccount](https://etherscan.io/address/0x882145b1f9764372125861727d7be616c84010ef) is able to (infinitely) mint EURe.
 * [The controller contract](https://etherscan.io/address/0x914C6a264bC3cC68966C33BBD6630F011E7a47cF) is not verified on etherscan.

+Though all of these findings are technically non-critical for Monerium since (for now) withdrawals above a low 3-figure amount are manually reviewed they still pose critical risks for EURe LPs.
+By being able to infinitely mint EURe and selling into the pool it is possible (for the EOA or the SystemAccount) to rug LPs.

 Followed by identifying the above, we reached out to the Monerium team to discuss the issues and how they could potentially be resolved.
-The result of this discussion was satisfactory in the sense that we were promised that all the issues listed above will be taken care of.
+The result of this discussion was satisfactory in the sense that we were able to work out solutions to mitigate the issues.
+We were promised that these will be implemented in the coming weeks.
 This includes:

 * Replacing the owner of the EURe contract with a multi-sig
 * Keeping the SystemAccount as an EOA (for operational reasons > automating mints/burns), however implementing changes into the controller that would put a limit on how much EURe can be minted.
 This would greatly reduce the repercussions of a compromised SystemAccount.
 * The hiring of an auditor to review the smart contracts

+We will monitor the deliveries in the coming weeks and will notify the DAO should Monerium fail to live up to their promises.

 ### Conclusion:

-Looking at the stringent regulations for European stablecoins it can be said that these are likely amongst the most prudent and sound ones compared to the rest of the world.
-By deploying its stablecoins under the e-money directive Monerium has positioned itself with foresight in terms of future regulatory compliance.

-However, at this point in time, there are still a few issues to work through in order to reduce operational risks and gain the trust of the DeFi community.
-Considering the reputable set-up of Monerium, we are convinced that the previously mentioned commitments will be met.
+In principle, the stringent regulatory framework under which Monerium operates provides a sound foundation for a stablecoin.
+However, at this point, there are still a few issues to work through to reduce the non-negligible operational risks.

 As for the risks regarding the elevated rights within the EURe contracts, these will be mainly confined within the powers of the multi-sig, yet to be deployed.
 Since trust assumptions can be made by virtue of the regulatory compliance and reputation of the company (as with Circle or Stasis), the associated risks can be considered minimal.

-We are convinced that bridging highly regulated TradFi rooted form of money into DeFi is a good, inevitable, and the next logical step, especially against the background of uncertainties raised towards existing stablecoin providers.
+We are convinced that bridging regulated TradFi rooted form of money into DeFi is a good, inevitable, and the next logical step, especially against the background of uncertainties raised towards existing and unregulated stablecoin providers.
 We think Monerium is a good contender within the euro (and other) stablecoins and are looking forward to seeing them grow into the DeFi ecosystem.